Earthquake Engineering Research Institute: California earthquake assessments

 EERI performs risk assessments on earthquake potential sites around the world.
 This is a quick summary of two reports on California cities.

-In 2006 an engineering firm related to the EERI has projected over $122 billion in damages, if a repeat of the 1906 San Francisco earthquake occurs.
-This number includes damages to homes and structures, excluding fire damage.
+In 2006 an engineering firm related to the EERI has projected over $122 billion in damage, if a repeat of the 1906 San Francisco earthquake occurs.
+This number includes damage to homes and structures, excluding fire damage.
 The EERI lobbies for government funding to prevent natural disasters.
 The money is best spent before loss of life and large-scale structural damage, though often it is not seen until afterward, as evidenced by Hurricane Katrina.
-The EERI and the USGS have identified that a potential large earthquake in Los Angeles would cause more damage than Katrina at New Orleans, with up to $250 billion in total damages and 18,000 deaths.
+The EERI and the USGS have identified that a potential large earthquake in Los Angeles would cause more damage than Katrina at New Orleans, with up to $250 billion in total damage and 18,000 deaths.

 Student involvement

 EERI has a student chapter in 29 colleges across the U.S. to further promote interest in earthquake engineering.
 A few representatives from each chapter make up the Student Leadership Council (SLC).
 Since 2008 the EERI and SLC have held the Undergraduate Seismic Design Competition, which was previously run by the Pacific Earthquake Engineering Research Center (PEER).
 In this competition a team of undergraduate college students must design and construct a structure made of balsa wood.
 The structure is limited by many rules, such as a weight limit, the individual heights of each floor, total height limit, and more.
 The structure is subjected to extra weight and placed on a shake table, which moves to simulate an earthquake.
 An accelerometer is placed on top of the building to measure how fast the top of the building shakes.
-Students’ structures are judged on a number of criteria, including the height of the structure, number of floors, the accelerometer readings, and whether the structure breaks.
+Students' structures are judged on a number of criteria, including the height of the structure, number of floors, the accelerometer readings, and whether the structure breaks.
 Students will want to make a building close to the height limit because the higher floors are worth more points.
-The 8th annual competition is to be held in Portland, OR, March 7 through 10, along with the 63rd EERI annual meeting.
+The annual competition is typically held along with the EERI annual meeting.